swcarpentry/website/README.md

     (We plan to move the content of these two directories to `_data` so that `make includes` will no longer be needed.)

-We cache the output of these commands in the `_data` directory so that people can rebuild the site without needing special permissions.
+We cache the output of these commands in the `_data` directory so that people can rebuild the site without needing special permission.

 ### Styles